PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_terminal_clamp_unary_relu_results`, and keeps the tuple unconsumed between the guarded singleton/reshape and terminal-SiNet boundaries.
 Raw counters must not become a mutation guard.

+The orchestration runner and lowerer delegate now return the shared executor's unchanged ordered three-dictionary tuple, and the sole production call retains it as `_terminal_clamp_unary_relu_results`.
+The tuple remains unconsumed because its child counters do not universally capture cleanup-only tensor pruning.

+These are return- and assignment-only changes.
+The three child callbacks, stable IDs, exact order, one shared state scope, ModelIR/layout/diagnostics routing, transactional behavior, guarded singleton/reshape predecessor, and terminal-SiNet successor are unchanged.
+No result summary, mutation guard, dependency, public API change, or TensorFlow import path was added.